AbigailMcbride8683524/mils/README.md

 Updated README with new instructions - 911
 Updated styling and themes - 847
 Fixed memory management issue - build 529
+Added new feature for better user experience - v8.0.3